 Collaborate with your users

 User-generated content starks engagement and improves trust.
-That’s why one of the main things about getting UGC is creating a strong community around the brand.
-You should be extremely attentive to what your community says.
+That’s why one of the main things about getting UGC is creating a solid community around the brand.
+It would be best if you were attentive to what your community says.
 Answer their questions, treat their issues, stay connected during the product launch and show the personality behind the brand.
-When users know that there is someone on the other side who listens – they will share their insights more openly.
+When users know that someone on the other side listens, they will share their insights more openly.

 The results of collaboration with your users will be unique content that you may use on various platforms and in multiple forms.
-Here are a few ways of such collaboration:
+Here are a few ways of such cooperation:

-- Collect their questions from your support chats to know what issues they’re addressing and what new features/products they would like to have.
+- Collect their questions from your support chats to know what issues they’re addressing and what new features/products they would like.
 The most popular questions are the primary source for your FAQ or Help section on the website.

 - Users may often give you ideas for new articles and videos on your website.
-Always read the comments they leave to your social media posts: users often share what they would like to read/watch from your brand.
+Always read the comments they leave on your social media posts: users often share what they want to read/watch from your brand.

 - Never take without permission.
 You should always ask your customers before you use their photos and videos on your site or social page.
-Even if it was a part of the contest, you should warn a user that their photo will appear on a page and ask them to take a look before publishing.
+Even if it was a part of the contest, you should warn users that their image will appear on a page and ask them to look before publishing.

 - Always credit the content.
-Even after a user permits you to use their photo or video, you shouldn’t post it as your creation.
-State clearly that a certain user kindly offered the photo and give them the full credit in the caption.
+You shouldn’t post it as your creation even after a user permits you to use their photo or video.
+State clearly that a particular user kindly offered the image and give them full credit in the caption.

 You can also set up alerts to track the mentions of your brand/business/site online.
-Google Alerts are easy to set up to receive emails with the mentions of your brand.
+Google Alerts are easy to set up to receive emails with words of your brand.
 Thus, you get early access to the influencer info posted about your business and may use it in your content strategy.
-You can also reach out to the bloggers who mention your brand and offer them collaboration, try to build some links or establish relationships.
+You can also reach out to the bloggers who mention your brand and offer them collaboration, try to build some links, or establish relationships.

 Measure and test performance

-When you decided to include the user-generated content into your marketing strategy – there’s no way back.
-Every step should be tested and measured otherwise it has nothing to do with the strategy.
+There’s no way back when you decide to include user-generated content in your marketing strategy.
+Every step should be tested and measured; otherwise, it has nothing to do with the process.

 Check out what goals have been reached and what you should improve to achieve more success with the UGC.
 Thus, if your goal was to get more traffic to your site with the help of an article that reveals the most common issues your users addressed in their comments, you should perfectly optimize that article for search.
-And you should take care of the proper promotion of that article through your social media and email channels.
+And it would be best if you properly promote that article through your social media and email channels.

-- Choose the right keywords for any type of content.
-Be it a “How-to” article or a case study, you need the right phrases for other users to find them online.
+- Choose the right keywords for any content.
+Be it a “How-to” article or a case study, you need the correct phrases for other users to find them online.

-- Create the appealing and relevant titles and descriptions that will appear in the search results.
-They should incentivize people to click them to learn the info they were looking for.
+- Create appealing and relevant titles and descriptions that will appear in the search results.
+They should incentivize people to click on them to learn the needed information.

-- Share those articles and videos to social media and build backlinks to them.
+- Share those articles and videos on social media and build backlinks to them.

 Note: If you want to know more about optimizing your page for SEO, here’s a quick video tutorial for you:

-On social media, you can also use tools that track the performance of the post.
+You can also use tools that track the post’s performance on social media.
 Remember, the likes and shares only don’t count and bring little to no traffic and sales for you.
-Facebook announced that it would prioritize in the News Feed those posts that spark meaningful discussions.
+Facebook announced that it would prioritize those posts that spark meaningful discussions in the News Feed.
 You can increase engagement by encouraging readers to leave their comments and participate in conversations.

 It will pay off

 Well, it’s your turn now.
-Ask your users for collaboration and try to find the ways you can incentivize them to share their content with you.
-When your customers, users, and readers become your advocates, it pays off in more trust to your business, and as a result – in more sales.
+Ask your users for collaboration and try to find ways you can incentivize them to share their content with you.
+When your customers, users, and readers become your advocates, more trust in your business pays off, resulting in more sales.